 5. Should I mix both versions in writing?

-No. Mixing styles ( colour and organize in the same essay) looks inconsistent.
-Choose one version and stick with it throughout your work.
+No. Mixing styles (e.g., color and organise) looks inconsistent.
+Choose one system and stick to it.

 Final Thoughts